It’s a movement that has sparked conversation condemning sexual harassment, violence, and misconduct around the world.

 “Unfortunately, by casting the net far and wide, and by lumping all transgressions together, the #metoo movement is losing credibility ” Psychologist, Deborah Davies, explains.

 “Too many women have joined #MeToo quickly and unthinkingly.
-Though they may have wanted to be in solidarity with other women, the stories of dates gone wrong or women scorned have detracted from women who have been raped or seriously sexually assaulted” she stressed.
+Though they may have wanted to be in solidarity with other women, the stories of dates gone wrong or women scorned have detracted from women who have been raped or seriously sexually assaulted”.

-Lumping trivial experiences with genuine accounts of sexual assault seems as though #MeToo has provided a platform for opportunists to exploit for their own agenda and lump all discrimination faced by women under a single category: ‘women’s issues’.
+Lumping trivial experiences with genuine accounts of sexual assault seems as though #MeToo has provided a platform for opportunists to exploit for their own agenda and has lumped all discrimination faced by women under a single category: ‘women’s issues’.

 We cannot allow #MeToo to be used as a partisan tool rather than a platform for lasting social change.